grp06/pr-payments/README.md

 - Must use an agent to create the pull request
 - PR must add value to the project
-- Follow standard GitHub PR guidelines!!
+- Follow standard GitHub PR guidelines!!!